openinput-fw/openinput-protocol/specification/device-protocol/functions/00_info.rst

 A description of the requested field.
 The description is comprised of ascii characters terminated by either the null character or the end of the packet.

-.. table:: Table 4 - Firmware information argument structure
+.. table:: Table 4 - Firmware information argument structure (data section)

     +-------------+--------------------+
     |     byte    |      0 ..
 End      |